AdobeDocs/experience-manager-65.en/help/sites-developing/customizing-content-fragments.md

 >
 >Prior to AEM 6.3 Content Fragments were created with the use of templates instead of models.
 >
->Templates are now deprecated (for creating new fragments), but any fragments created with such a template are still supported.
+>Templates are now deprecated, but any fragments created with such a template are still supported.

 * Content Fragment Models: